 Flowers: Pale, yellow-green with purple veins and a purple throat.
-Each flower is funnel-shaped with 5 lobbed petals.
+Each flower is funnel-shaped with five lobed petals.
 Flowers produce an unpleasant smell.

 Stems: Erect, woody stem that can grow up to 1 m tall.

 Leaves: Hairy, dull green-grayish leaves that grow in an alternate arrangement along the stem.
 Leaves are partially lobed with conspicuous veins.
 Black Henbane leaves produce an unpleasant smell and grow up to 15 cm wide and 20 cm long.